chasiumen/devstack/README.md

 2. Run _install.sh_ to install RDO Havana

 Default dashboard password is _admin_.
-You can customize admin password and NIC settings on _install.sh_
+You can customize admin password and NIC settings in _install.sh_